sametkamgul/Word-Analyzer-API/README.md

     characters: {},     // characters found in the given text
     words: {},      // words found in the given text
     hashtag: {},        // hashtag found in the given text
+    mention: {},        // mention found in the given text
     sentences: {},      // sentences found in the given text
     search: {},     // search results found in the given text
     numbers: {}     // numbers found in the given text